RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

 # Debugging into .NET Core 1.0, 1.1 or 2.0

-The versions of .NET Core before 2.1 didn't publish their Portable PDBs on the Microsoft Symbol Server, and they weren't compiled with [Source Link](https://aka.ms/SourceLinkSpec).
-So, while it is certainly possible to debug into the .NET Framework before 2.1, it is *much* harder.
+The versions of .NET Core before 2.1 didn't uniformly publish their Portable PDBs on the Microsoft Symbol Server, and they weren't compiled with [Source Link](https://aka.ms/SourceLinkSpec).
+Some (2.0.X version were updated by hand, so you can try the procedure above on apps using those version of the runtime and they might work, but the guidance is to upgrade to 2.1 (it should be painless)

+If you can't upgrade the runtime, and simply trying it did not work, then it is still possible to debug through the framework but you need to basically build it yourself (so you have PDBs and the source code locally).
+(Obviously this is not nearly as convenient, but it you can do it in less than one hour).

 Here is what you would need to do: